Skip to Content

 In all its projects, TCEQ gathers opinions and information from people who represent government, permitted facilities, agriculture, business, environmental, and community and private interests in the watershed.
 Stakeholders are a key part of developing solutions for the Greater Trinity Region.

 The North Central Texas Council of Governments (NCTCOG) is working with stakeholders to implement bacteria TMDLs throughout their region.
-Check back here for future meetings or on the NCTCOG website shown above.
+Check back here for future meetings or NCTCOG's Upper Trinity River Basin Coordinating Committee meeting page for details.

 Status and Activities